Diversity and inclusion are closely related to the agile education and labor market that you are committed to as a Board member. Tell us more?

 You have been a member of our Board for two years now.
 What does that membership bring you?

 “I find it interesting that we at the Amsterdam Economic Board join forces with so much knowledge and expertise.
 Together we discuss urgent themes such as the flexible labor market.
 As a Board member I am a member of a large network, I learn from the other Board members and I can sometimes refer clients to programs of the Amsterdam Economic Board.
 In this way, together we accelerate the transition that is necessary for the smart, green and healthy Metropolis of Tomorrow.”

 More Board Talk

 The interview with Melek Usta is part 17 in the Board Talk series.
-In this series Board members talk about the biggest challenges for the Amsterdam metropolis.
-The agile and future-proof education and labor market, responsible and sustainable digitization and the tension on the energy grid.
+In this series we talk with Board members about the biggest challenges for the Amsterdam metropolis.
+A region which offers healthy, sustainable living, responsible digitalisation and meaningful work for everyone.
 These are also the most important themes for the Amsterdam Economic Board.
-Below you will find more interviews from this series.
+Read more interviews in the Board Talk series.